felixmkoch/Structured-State-Space-Models-for-PFNs/README.md

 ## Structured State Space Models for Prior-Fitted Data Networks

+Repository to reproduce the result of the paper **State-Space Models for Tabular Prior-Data Fitted Networks** available on [Arxiv](https://arxiv.org/pdf/2510.14573).

 This repository is built on the code of [TabPFN](https://github.com/automl/TabPFN).

 Other Dependencies used: